Getting to Know Your Neighborhood: The North End

-The oldest Italian café in Boston is a must for anyone coming to the North End.
-Opened in 1929, this landmark has four levels, three liquor bars, and a cigar room lined with old-fashioned Italian espresso and coffee machines and memorabilia, giving it an authentic Italian feel and a delicious aroma of coffee.
-Stop in for a hot drink, pastries, or gelato, and bring your camera, because this historic family-owned café has an Instagram-worthy decor.
+The oldest Italian café in Boston is a must for anyone visiting the North End.
+Opened in 1929, this landmark has four levels, three liquor bars, and a cigar room lined with old-fashioned Italian espresso and coffee machines and memorabilia, giving it an authentic Italian feel and an aroma of fresh coffee.
+Stop in for a hot drink, pastries, or gelato, and bring your camera, because this historic family-owned café has Instagram-worthy decor.

 289 Hanover St.

 This cash-only, no-frills pizzeria offers Sicilian-style pizza.
 The huge slices—with their fluffy crust, sweet and tangy tomato sauce, and caramelized cheese—cost less than $3.
 The restaurant does a brisk lunch business, and it closes after everything is sold, usually about 2 pm.
 Try the panzarotti (creamy mashed potato balls stuffed with mozzarella cheese, dipped in egg and bread crumbs, and deep fried) or the arancini (fried risotto balls stuffed with ground beef, peas, and mozzarella).
 The restaurant was honored with the James Beard Foundation’s America’s Classics Award in 2018.